-Figure 6 TEM images at a low and b high magnifications of a typical grain with a high density of deformation twins in UFG Cu processed by ECAP with subsequent cold rolling.
+Figure 6 TEM images at (a) low and (b) high magnifications of a typical grain with a high density of deformation twins in UFG Cu processed by ECAP with subsequent cold rolling.

 Twin GBs (even in nanotwins) typically contain the high-energy facets in addition to the “main” low-energy Σ3 {111}1//{111}2 facet.
-The observation of such high-energy facets in materials after SPD is an of non-equilibrium GBs processed by SPD ().
+The observation of such high-energy facets in materials after SPD is an evidence of non-equilibrium GBs processed by SPD ().

 3.3.
-Segregations in SPD-processed nanostructured alloys
+Segregation in SPD-processed nanostructured alloys

 Investigations of the thermal stability as a function of the impurity level in metals as reported in a few cases supply indirect evidence of grain boundary segregation in UFG materials.
-However, only recently grain boundary segregations have been observed in UFG materials processed by SPD directly1873.
+However, grain boundary segregation has recently been observed in UFG materials processed by SPD directly (18, 73, , , ).
 Atom probe tomography (APT) is the main technique used for atomic scale characterization in most of these reports.
 At the same time, crystallographic information provided by this technique is very limited and usually the grain boundary misorientation cannot be determined.
-Moreover, there is almost no possibility to make any statistical analysis because of the very small grain boundary areas that are analyzed.
-Nevertheless, the demonstration of grain boundary segregation in various kinds of SPD-processed metallic materials ) confirms that this is not a marginal feature.
+Moreover, there is almost no possibility of statistical analysis because of the very small grain boundary areas that are analyzed.
+Nevertheless, the demonstration of grain boundary segregation in various SPD-processed metallic materials confirms that this is not a marginal feature.

-SPD processing resulted in the formation in a UFG AA6061 alloy of the UFG microstructure which is characterized by Mg, Cu and Si segregations along planar defects attributed to grain boundaries (78).
+SPD processing resulted in the formation in a UFG AA6061 alloy having a microstructure characterized by Mg, Cu and Si segregation along planar defects attributed to grain boundaries (78).
 The thickness of the layer enriched by solute elements was about 2 nm.
 The local enrichment was less than 2 at.%.
-Segregations at grain boundaries were also observed in several Al alloys processed by both ECAP and HPT (7980).
-The achievement of a mean grain size of about 100 nm and a large fraction of high-angle grain boundaries after 20 turns of the HPT processing was reported in AA7075.
-The data in Fig. 7 () show that clusters ~3-5 nm wide are made up by segregations at grain boundaries.
-Local concentrations up to very high magnitude equal to 25 at.% of Mg in layers of much higher thickness of ~6–8 nm were also observed applying APT (80).
-It appears, therefore, that among the characteristic features of a non-equilibrium grain boundary with strain-distorted structure there are larger amounts of segregating atoms with respect to relaxed interfaces and the thickness of the segregated layer may be determined by the distorted layer near the non-equilibrium GB.
+Segregation at grain boundaries was also observed in several Al alloys processed by both ECAP and HPT (79, 80).
+The achievement of a mean grain size of about 100 nm and a large fraction of high-angle grain boundaries after 20 turns of HPT processing was reported in AA7075.
+The data in Fig. 7 () show that clusters ~3-5 nm wide are made of grain boundary segregants.
+Local concentrations up to 25 at.% of Mg in layers of ~6–8 nm thick were also observed by APT (80).
+It appears, therefore, that non-equilibrium grain boundaries with strain-distorted structure have higher amounts of segregating atoms with respect to relaxed interfaces, and the thickness of the segregated layer may be determined by the distorted layer near the non-equilibrium GB.
 It follows from APT observations that the distributions of the solute elements may be influenced by the local configurations of the GB, and especially dislocations lying at or near the boundaries.